Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 IBC Tote Fittings and Valves

-Lids - Lids allow for access to the tank on an IBC tote bin for cleaning and maintenance.
-They come in various forms including standard, overpressure, and breather vent types.
-Overpressure lids allow built up pressure to escape and prevent the tank from collapsing.
+Lids - Lids allow access to the tank for cleaning, inspection, and maintenance.
+Available in standard, overpressure, and breather vent configurations, these lids prevent dust ingress, allow release of excess pressure, and support safe material handling.

 Chapter 4: What’s the difference between bins and totes?